 There are more, but ten seemed like a baseline?

 What we are living through is a social experiment of enormous proportions?
 Will all the theories about leadership be diminished as a result of this experiment?
 Only time will tell!

 Recently I have reflected on my leadership journey, and while I know there are gaps I could “drive a truck through,” there are some qualities that I have aspired to incorporate into my life as a leader.

 - Accepting responsibility

 More recently, I was reading Alan Weiss’s new book, Three Score and More.

 He was writing about maturity – it struck a chord!

-A healthy ego is important, but a runaway ego is perhaps the biggest tell-tale sign of immaturity.
+A healthy ego is essential, but a runaway ego is perhaps the most significant tell-tale sign of immaturity.
 A healthy ego is manifest by: